-Dealing with disappointment is a fact of life
+Dealing with disappointment is a fact of life.

-So, the next time you face a disappointment, pay attention to how you react.
+First, the next time you face a disappointment, pay attention to how you react.

 - Do you get mad?